ttab/elephant-repository/README.md

 ### Retrieving a token

-The API service has an endpoint for fetching dummy tokens for use with the API.
+Elephant has an endpoint for fetching dummy tokens for use with the API.
+This exists only because we want to be able to easily test the API with authentication from the beginning.
+This token endpoint will be removed as soon as we're getting close to having something that can be deployed in production.

 ``` shell
 curl http://localhost:1080/token \